-Using a therapeutic approach to help mother and baby thrive.
+Using a therapeutic approach to help families and babies thrive.

 We believe that breastfeeding provides an infant with the best possible start and has endless health benefits to mom and baby.
 We also know that breastfeeding can be challenging for many families and that a supportive and individualized plan is key to success.